Mo Alie-Cox Player Prop Bets for NFL Week 8 | Indianapolis vs. Tennessee 10/31/2021

 Matchup vs. Tennessee

-- Against the Titans, Alie-Cox has averaged 10.4 receiving yards per game in his seven career matchups, 11.1 fewer than his over/under for Sunday's game.
+- Alie-Cox has averaged 10.4 receiving yards per game in his seven career matchups against the Titans, 11.1 fewer than his over/under for Sunday's game.

 - Alie-Cox, in seven matchups, did not have a touchdown catch.

-- This week Alie-Cox will face the NFL's 25th-ranked pass defense (291.0 yards allowed per game).
+- The 291.0 yards per game the Titans are giving up through the air makes them the NFL's 25th-ranked pass defense.

-- With 12 passing TDs allowed this season, the Titans defense is ranked 17th in the NFL.
+- At 1.7 passing TDs conceded per game, the Titans defense is ranked 17th in the NFL.

 Recent Performances

-- Against the 49ers last week, Alie-Cox was targeted three times and racked up 25 yards on three receptions while scoring one touchdown.
+- In last week's outing against the 49ers, Alie-Cox was targeted three times, picking up 25 yards on three receptions while scoring one touchdown.

-- Alie-Cox has put up 103 yards in his last three games (34.3 per game) with two touchdowns, reeling in seven passes on 10 targets.
+- Alie-Cox has totaled 103 receiving yards (34.3 per game) and two touchdowns, hauling in seven balls on 10 targets in his last three games.

 Alie-Cox's Indianapolis Teammates